-- IDIPRON inclusion and citizen culture campaigns. - Strategy from the local mayor's office "Yo cuido de Bosa".

-7.2.2.4 Political-administrative dimensión

-Existing public institutions
+- ▶ IDIPRON inclusion and citizen culture campaigns. - Strategy from the local mayor's office "Yo cuido de Bosa". - 7.2.2.4 Political-administrative dimensión - Existing public institutions

-According to the Comprehensive Diagnosis of Citizen Participation for the district of Bosa, 24 instances of participation were identified, these are: Local Environmental Commission; Local Mobility Commission; Community Health Participation Committee (COPACOS); Food and Nutritional Security Committee; Local Defense Committee, Protection and Promotion of Human Rights; Local Operative Committee for the Aging and of Old Age; Local Operative Committee for Ethnic Groups; Local Family Operative Committee; Local Youth Operative Committee; Local Operative Committee for Women and Gender (COLMYEG); Local LGBTI Operative Committee; Local Operative Committees for Children and Teenagers; Local advisory council on education policy; Council for children and teenagers; Local planning council; Local art, culture and heritage council; Local disability council; Local risk management and climate change council; Local social policy council; Local horizontal property council; Local council of wise men and women; Local women's safety council; Local councils of black, Afro-Colombian, Raizal and Palenquero communities; Good treatment network.
+According to the Comprehensive Diagnosis of Citizen Participation for the district of Bosa, 24 instances of participation were identified, these are: Local Environmental Commission; Local Mobility Commission; Community Health Participation Committee (COPACOS); Food and Nutritional Security Committee; Local Defense Committee, Protection and Promotion of Human Rights; Local Operative Committee for the Aging and of Old Age; Local Operative Committee for Ethnic Groups; Local Family Operative Committee; Local Youth Operative Committee; Local Operative Committee for Women and Gender (COLMYEG); Local LGBTI Operative Committee; Local Operative Committees for Children and Teenagers; Local advisory council on education policy; Council for children and teenagers; Local risk management and climate change council; Local social policy council; Local horizontal property council; Local council of wise men and women; Local women's safety council; Local councils of black, Afro-Colombian, Raizal and Palenquero communities; Good treatment network.

-7.2.2.5 Economic dimension

-Labor market characteristics
+- 7.2.2.5 Economic dimension - Labor market characteristics

 The district of Bosa had an employment rate of 54.9% prior to the pandemic; therefore, more recent data will show an increase in unemployment rates.
-In the district of Bosa, of the 81.6% of the working age population, only 54.9% is employed14.
+In the district of Bosa, of the 81.6% of the working age population, only 54.9% is employed.